RikuVan/webdevandsausages.v2/README.md

 ## To deploy

-You must have the Firebase CLI installed.
+Commits to master should trigger and automatic update to Firebase.
+To update the front or backend locally, You must have the Firebase CLI installed.

 ### Backend